afpineda/SimWheelESP32-SimHub-Plugin/README.md

 "ALT buttons" (working mode) and DPAD (working mode).
 Applies to all detected devices.

 - **SimHub ➡️ device**.
   Saved settings (if any) are restored to each device when:
   - A new device is detected.
   - Current game or car is changed.
   - The user checks "Bind to current game and car".

 - **Device ➡️ SimHub**.
-Device settings are saved per game and car when:
-  - Device settings are changed, no matter how (companion app, SimHub plugin or the device itself).
-    Devices are polled once per second, more or less.
-  - New devices are about to be detected (refresh).
-  - The user checks "Bind to current game and car".
+  When you press the "Bind current settings to current game/car" button, settings from all devices are bound to the current game and car, then saved.

 ### Device settings